 Email | Extension 204

-Lisa is responsible for managing the school’s admissions process, re-enrollment, school events, serves on the Financial Aid committee and supports our fifth grade outplacement.
-Lisa went to Hampshire College in Amherst, Massachusetts and studied midwifery.
-She is originally from New York, but has lived in Oakland for the last 33 years.
-She has been an active member of the Aurora parent body for over 20 years, where her 3 children attended school.
-This is Lisa’s 14th year as the Admissions Director at Aurora.
-Lisa enjoys yoga, gardening, making mosaics, cooking, the beach and taking hikes with her wife Kate and little dog, Bella.
+Lisa is responsible for managing the school’s admissions process, re-enrollment, school events, serves on the Financial Aid committee, and supports our fifth-grade outplacement.
+Lisa went to Hampshire College in Amherst, Massachusetts, and studied midwifery.
+She is originally from New York, but has lived in Oakland for most of her life.
+She has been an active member of the Aurora parent body, where her three children attended school.
+This is Lisa’s 20th year as the Admissions Director at Aurora.
+Lisa enjoys yoga, gardening, making mosaics, cooking, the beach, and taking hikes with her wife Kate.

 Josh Johnson, Extended Care & Camps Director and Facilities Manager